bigred10151990/ha-addons/audiobookshelfserver/README.md

 - CONFIG_PATH: Location to store configuration and database for ABS.
 - METADATA_PATH": Location to store metadata for ABS.
 - TZ: Timezone

+## Disclaimers and copyright information

+I have just put the wrapper on the official Audiobookshelf docker image so it works as a home assistant addon.

+Audiobookshelf  Self-hosted audiobook server
+Copyright (C) 2021  advplyr

+This program comes with ABSOLUTELY NO WARRANTY